 #2.
 Twilio Voice API offers the flexibility to access and manage patient calls on all devices, reducing the waiting time and improving patient engagement.
 Furthermore, the SIP interface allows you to switch from PSTN to cloud telephony without any hardware or software deployment.

 It is also cost-effective and easily scalable to increasing demand.
 TwiMLTM Voice conference connects up to 250 participants on a conference call with moderator controls, participant management, and call recording.
-This is especially helpful in organizing conferences during the COVID-19 crisis.
-Moreover, Twilio’s Media Streams allows you to access raw call recordings in real-time so you can get feedback from the patients and modify your responses for similar queries better.
+Moreover, Twilio’s Media Streams allows you to access real-time raw call recordings to get patient feedback and better modify your responses for similar queries.

 Video APIs for Telemedicine Apps